Should You Waterproof Your Basement from the Inside or Outside?

 Professional Interior Basement Waterproofing Solutions

 Attached to your basement walls, a vapor barrier helps prevent moisture and water intrusion.
-Should any water leak through the walls, it will run behind the water and mold-resistant vapor barrier and down to the interior drainage system in the floor.
+Should any water leak through the walls, it runs behind the water and mold-resistant vapor barrier and down to the interior drainage system in the floor.

-Especially if exterior footing drains have failed, water commonly leaks inside the cove joint at the wall and floor.
+Especially if exterior footing drains have failed, water commonly leaks inside the cove joint.
 Our interior drainage system attacks this water from all sides.
-Placed just underneath the basement floor and atop the footing, our specially designed perforated pipe collects seeping water and drains it into a sump pump system.
+Placed just underneath the basement floor and atop the footing, our specially designed, non-clogging perforated pipe collects seeping water and drains it into a sump pump system.

-Placed inside a covered basin in the floor, our variety of sump pump systems collect water from the perimeter interior drainage system.
+Placed inside a covered basin in the floor, a sump pump collects water from the interior perimeter drain.
 This water is then pumped out of the basement and away from the home through discharge pipes.
-We also offer a battery backup system that will keep your home dry and protected during power outages.
+We also offer a battery backup system that protects your home during power outages.

 To prevent excessive moisture and humidity that can lead to mold growth and other problems, we recommend installing a dehumidifier.
-Our powerful, but energy-efficient units are self-draining, so you don’t have to worry about emptying any buckets, and they keep your basement and home’s humidity at safe and healthy levels.
+Our powerful, energy-efficient units are self-draining, so you don’t have to worry about emptying any buckets.

 Protect Your Home with Help from Indiana Foundation Service